jonathanlocke/jonathanlocke.github.io/unpublished/resources.md

         }
     }

-A few things we didn't talk about (that will be covered in future articles):
+A few things we didn't talk about (to be covered in future articles):

 * All resources transparently implement different kinds of compression and decompression via the *Codec* interface
 * How the *ProgressReporter* interface works
 * Resolution of generic resource identifiers
 * Loading of SPI implementations used by File and Folder (Local, S3, HDFS, etc)

-The resources covered above are available at [KivaKit](https://www.kivakit.org).
+The resource module covered above is available in *kivakit-resource* in the [KivaKit](https://www.kivakit.org) project.

 Questions?
 Comments?
 Tweet yours to @OpenKivaKit.